script3/yieldblox-docs/technical-docs/user-positions.md

 # User Positions

 YieldBlox user positions are stored on-chain using [claimable balances](https://developers.stellar.org/docs/glossary/claimable-balance/) that encode information about user positions in claimable balance claimants.
+To manipulate these balances the pool uses clawback claimable balance operations as both pool and liability tokens are clawback enabled.

 ### Collateral Claimable Balances